tc39/notes/meetings/2016-07/jul-26.md

 AK: What is the motivation for this change, given that JSC already limits strings to 2^31?

-MS: It's consistency.
+MLS: It's consistency.
 In regular expressions, for split, we have to do these 53-bit calculations, but really strings are smaller

 AWB: For split, we made a change to use ToUint32 rather than ToLength, but we should've made it throw

 AK: that's a separate proposal

 AWB: It's gotten worse with recent changes

 DE: We've hit the timebox limit; Add this to the end of the agenda?

-MS: This isn't a hill for me to die on; i think it's something we should address, but not my #1 priority
+MLS: This isn't a hill for me to die on; i think it's something we should address, but not my #1 priority

 #### Conclusion/Resolution